tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/communications-evidence.md

 second apart) and the SCADA's own log shows only one command being issued, the second message in the capture is a replay.

-Anomalies in protocol captures indicate either legitimate protocol violations (when SCADA or RTUs are non-conformant) or active attacks.
-A message that does not conform to the standard structure is anomalous: a command with an invalid type identifier, or a response that does not match any valid response type.
-A message with a malformed address field (the device address is outside the expected range) indicates either misconfiguration or tampering.
-A sequence of messages where the SCADA sends a command and the RTU responds to a different command (the SCADA issues "Close switchpoint A" and the RTU responds with "OK, switchpoint B is now Closed") indicates command injection or RTU misconfiguration.

-Timing anomalies are also observable in pcap files.
-The time between a command and its response is consistent (typically 10-500 milliseconds depending on network latency).
-If the time is orders of magnitude longer than expected (5-10 seconds), that could indicate network congestion or a compromised RTU processing the command slowly.
-If multiple commands from the SCADA arrive at the RTU in rapid succession without waiting for responses (the SCADA sends command A, command B, command C all within 10 milliseconds before receiving any response), that is unusual and could indicate either pipelined operation (if the protocol supports it) or an attacker sending commands automatically.
+An anomalous capture reads as a non-conformant device or an attack, and the malformed frame is where it starts: a command carrying an invalid type identifier, a response of no valid type, an address outside the range the estate uses.
+The sharper tell is a mismatch of question and answer, the SCADA issuing Close A and the RTU acknowledging B closed, which is command injection or a badly misconfigured RTU.

+Timing shows too.
+A command and its answer normally sit 10 to 500 milliseconds apart; a gap stretched to five or ten seconds is congestion or an RTU labouring under something, and a burst of commands fired off without waiting for a reply, three inside ten milliseconds, is either pipelining the protocol allows or an attacker running commands on a script.

 ## Network topology and unexpected connections